Ruegus/-ini-jouse/README.md

 If `value` is `undefined`, then failure is being signalled. `reason` may contain information explaining the failure.
 If `value` is not `undefined`, then success is being signalled and `value` contains the result.

 ### Cancel

+A requestor function may return a cancel function.
+A cancel function takes a reason argument that might be propagated as the `reason` of some callback.